Home Violent Crimes Manslaughter

 • Voting

 On top of that, parental rights are often stripped from those charged with felony crimes.
 The courts have a vested interest in making sure that your children are properly cared for.
 While you know that you would do anything for them, the courts will assume that your conviction is proof that you cannot properly parent, especially if you are placed in jail or prison for an extended period of time.
-Beating manslaughter charges could mean the difference between being a part of your child’s life and not seeing them again until they are an adult.
+Beating Los Angeles manslaughter charges could mean the difference between being a part of your child’s life and not seeing them again until they are an adult.

 Fighting Manslaughter Charges

 When it comes time for your trial, you will need an excellent defense to beat your charges.
 Finding that defense, however, is no easy task.
 It requires an expert understanding of California laws, an investigation into the circumstances around the alleged crime, and the know-how to poke holes in the prosecution’s case.
-In order to get the best defense possible, you need to work with a skilled criminal defense lawyer.
+In order to get the best defense possible, you need to work with a skilled Los Angeles manslaughter defense lawyer.

 At Werksman Jackson & Quinn LLP, our Los Angeles manslaughter defense attorneys have long helped people fight against unfair charges, and we are willing to do the same for you.
 In our experience, the most common defenses for manslaughter charges are: